R3d5tar/CogworkMtgTracker/README.md

 A web-based tracking tool for (multiplayer) Magic: The Gathering games-states, like players and lifetotals.
 Primary function keeping track of life totals for multiple players, but concept should support tracking various game related states.

 ## Requirements are:
-- core functionality should work without a internet connection.
+- core functionality should work without a internet connection (after download of the site)
 - easy to use on a range of devices like a smartphone, tablet, laptop and desktop (smart-tv in the future would be nice)
 - limited rule enforcement (user is in control, but the tracker should make it easy to track common action and states)
 - all actions are logged in a way that they are readable

+## Backlog of Minimum Viable Product:
+Includes:
+- [DONE] responsive UI
+- [DONE] show total state
+- [DONE] tracking lifetotals (inc/dec)
+- tracking multiple games (start, stop)
+- tracking players (add, remove)
+- tracking teams (posibility to register a team with a shared lifetotal, add and remove)
+- show rich event logging of game actions

+Excludes:
+- tracking of counters
+- commander registration and damage
+- player icons
+- commandline input

-## Unique selling point:Command-line interactions
+## Unique selling point: Command-line interactions
 The idea is that it is possible to type all game state changes in a kinda commandline / natural language.
 For example writing the following should do what it reads:
 + start new game
 + Adam gains 10 life